 - What role does location play into choosing a job?

-- Would you be a job where your pay was good but the work was poor?
+- Would you have a job where your pay was good but the work was poor?

 Skip this section if you have 15-minute plan.
 Read the word/expression and definition out loud, and your tutor will go over anything you do not understand.
 Practice creating a sentence or two to make sure you know how to use the word/expression properly.